practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 # Forth

-TL;DR: only GNU's GForth is ready for full showtime as an Forth implementation for general purpose, high-level computer programming: https://gforth.org/
+TL;DR: only [GNU's GForth](https://gforth.org/) is ready for full showtime as an open source Forth implementation for general purpose computer programming, but you can't practically make a standalone executable for Linux with it.

 <br/>